Trinidad curry duck is certainly a favorite for any occasion, especially a good ole river lime.

 Currying in Trinidad follows the same basic steps:

-- add the curry powder to the cooked onion, garlic, pepper and oil
+Step 5: Add the curry powder to the cooked onion, garlic, pepper and oil.
+Stir continuously and patch for 2 to 5 minutes.

-- allow the liquid to become paste-like which takes about ten minutes
+Step 6: Add water to the patched curry powder.
+Allow the liquid to become paste-like which takes about 10 minutes.

 Add the seasoned duck

-With the curry patched and cooked down, it’s time to add the seasoned duck.
+Step 7: Add the seasoned duck once the curry has patched and cooked down.
 Be sure to mix and coat the meat with that thick curry paste.

-Cover the pot and allow the meat to release its own natural liquid.
+Step 8: Cover the pot and allow the meat to release its own natural liquid.
 You will want this liquid to boil off completely, otherwise you’ll get a ‘fresh’ taste from the meat.
+This can take about 20 minutes.

-After about 20 minutes, remove the cover.
+Step 9: Remove the cover after 20 minutes.
 Turn up the heat if necessary so the duck pieces are completely dry.
 This will take about 10 to 20 more minutes.
 Stir often as the liquid dries.

 Add seasonings and water

-With meat cooked and well coated, add the geera (cumin) powder at this point and patch with the meat for two minutes.
+Step 10: Add the geera (cumin) powder at this point and patch with the meat for 2 minutes.

 What to serve with curry duck